-The likely effect of the revised fuel price forecast on a revised power plan reduces the forecast of electricity prices, and to some degree, changes the inter-fuel competition between natural gas and electricity.
-The Council doesn't expect significant effects on the resource strategy from this change, but that will be tested at mid-term.
-Natural gas generation is already the fall-back resource in the plan, renewables are limited by RPS requirements, and efficiency was constrained by the assumed rates of penetration and development.
+The likely effect of the revised fuel price forecast on a revised power plan would be to reduce the forecast of electricity prices and to some degree change the inter-fuel competition between natural gas and electricity.
+We do not expect significant effects on the resource strategy from this change, but that will be tested in the mid-point check in.
+Natural gas generation is already the fall-back resource in the plan, renewables are limited by RPS requirements, and efficiency was constrained by assumed rates of penetration and development.

-The following figures compare the Sixth Power Plan's forecast with the revised forecast.
-The revised forecast reflects lower natural gas prices.
+The following figures show the comparison of the 6th Plan forecast with the revised forecast.
+As mentioned earlier the revised forecast reflects lower natural gas prices.